centgan/MealPrep/README.md

 react-native-screens and @react-navigation/bottom-tabs

 ## Usage
-No need to add anything else everything should be set up, beginning of each month the program will run a planner function as well as a grocery list function.
+No need to add anything else everything should be set up, beginning of each month the program will run a planner function.
+This will randomize all recipies and calculate how long each meal should last and when it will be needed to generate a new list of foods.
+A recipe will also show up however if there is still confusions a link will redirect you towards the https://mealprepmanual.com recipe
-The grocery list function is a work in process, its pretty shit.
-Need to include, functions to include allergies and other ways to set macro goals.